Maya Stepper Opts For Hair Extensions Instead Of A Shirt In Hilarious New Instagram Post

 The second part of the series was a photo of Maya as she propped herself up on her elbows on the bed.
 Her nude bottoms peeked through although the focus was again on the hair extension.
 The blonde smiled with her lips closed and appeared to be wearing little makeup, if any.
 This snap was taken with a lot of flash that left her skin looking flawless.

 The final picture was of fellow model Mikkel Gregers Jensen as he sported the hair.
-He laid his head on white pillows and closed his eyes, seemingly asleep.
+He put his head on white pillows and closed his eyes, seemingly asleep.

 Maya’s adoring followers took to the comments section to rave about the update.